Joohhnnyyy/CORTEX/README.md

 # Cortex

 A production-ready AI-powered e‑commerce operations and growth assistant.
-The application provides a conversational interface and financial insights, with clean Markdown rendering for readable outputs.
+The application provides a conversational interface and financial insights, with clean Markdown rendering for readable outputs...

 - Official URL: https://cortex-projects.vercel.app
 - Frontend: Next.js (App Router) in `Cortex/`